Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 but this is application specific.

-#### Class B or C devices
+#### Class B or C end-devices

-Class B&C devices can receive in scheduled RX slots or in RX slots following the transmission of an uplink.
+Class B&C end-devices can receive in scheduled RX slots or in RX slots following the transmission of an uplink.
 The device replies with an ACK fragment to every single fragment received from the SCHC gateway (because the window size is 1).
 Following the reception of a FCN=0 fragment (fragment that is not the